Table of Contents

 One of the brands that are targeted with counterfeit products is The Ordinary.
 If you’re familiar with the scent and consistency of The Ordinary products, you’ll be able to detect the odd features of fake skincare products.
 There are several guides on the internet to know if your TO products are real or fake.

 Check the manufacturing codes, batch codes, and product barcodes

 A consumer must check everything, from label to packaging.
 Typically, the codes will assist you in determining when and where the product was manufactured.
-Although counterfeit items have codes, they are generally less comprehensive than the real ones.
+Although counterfeit items have codes, they are generally less comprehensive in product description than the real ones.

 Check the ratings, reviews, and feedback

 The currency of today’s internet economy is social proof and authority.
 It is important to know and read ratings, reviews, and feedback from other shoppers.
 Doing so helps you know what you are getting yourself into.
 It also helps if there have been recently written evaluations with photographs and/or videos to prove the authenticity of the skincare product.

 Scan the codes

 Scanning the code means allowing a scanner to read tags containing unique data about the products and tell the users whether the product is real or counterfeit.

 The global skincare and beauty products market is growing faster than ever.
 With the growth of online shopping, more and more people are looking to buy products from sites they trust.
 Unfortunately, in today’s super-fast and on-demand world, it’s easy to fall victim to fake skincare or beauty products.